m-zakeri/OpenUnderstand/docs/index.md

 # The results should be exactly similar to Understand.
 ```

+### API tests
-**Note:** To facilitate the verification process OpenUnderstand uses a set of unit tests for each entity and reference kinds.
+To facilitate the verification process OpenUnderstand uses a set of unit tests for each entity and reference kinds.
 The unit test mainly used the [benchmark projects](benchmarks.md).

+## Current development proposal
 Our current development proposal is Core entity-reference development which is available on [development proposals section](https://m-zakeri.github.io/OpenUnderstand/proposals/core_entity_reference_development/).

+## FAQs
 If you have any further questions, or you are interested to be a core developer do not hesitate to contact us.
-You can send an e-mail to m-zakir@live.com.
+You can send an e-mail to m-zakeri@live.com with the subject "OpenUnderstand".

 ## References

-References
 [1]	SciTools, “Understand,” 2020. https://www.scitools.com/ (accessed Sep.
 11, 2020).

 [2]	T. Parr and K. Fisher, “LL(*): the foundation of the ANTLR parser generator,” Proc.
 32nd ACM SIGPLAN Conf.
 Program.
 Lang.
 Des.
 Implement., pp. 425–436, 2011, doi: http://doi.acm.org/10.1145/1993498.1993548.